 Capture: The Hand-off Between Recruitment and Retention

 - Information gathering and exchange.
 A crucial part of the recruitment process involves gathering information about students.
-Both personal and academic, this information not only aids in recruitment, it forms the foundation of the retention team’s knowledge about each student too.
-Sharing the information effectively helps ensure a smooth hand-off and avoid unnecessary lag times.
+Both personal and academic, this information not only aids in recruitment, but it also forms the foundation of the retention team’s knowledge about each student too.
+Sharing the information effectively helps ensure a smooth hand-off and avoids unnecessary lag times.

 - A personalized, student-centered approach.
-Similarly, as part of best practices, recruitment teams should note key details about each student — goals, motivation, interests, potential academic vulnerabilities, best times/methods for contact, etc. Thisinformation helps personalize the retention team’s approach with each student and avoid potential missteps.
+Similarly, as part of best practices, recruitment teams should note key details about each student — goals, motivation, interests, potential academic vulnerabilities, best times/methods for contact, etc. This information helps personalize the retention team’s approach to each student and avoid potential missteps.
 Especially with first-generation learners, this information can help retention teams intervene and reassure students at critical early points in their college careers.

 - Hand-off meetings.
 A formal hand-off meeting between recruitment and retention is the perfect format to discuss all the key information mentioned above.
 It lets teams from both departments share information about students, identify issues, and properly scale resources.

 Successful hand-offs are supported by dedicated teams talking to one another and helping each other be accountable.
 When marketing, recruitment, and retention professionals view enrollment management as a collaborative path rather than a set of distinct and isolated tracks, students win.
 Institutions can encourage this kind of thinking by making conversion and capture rates a part of performance goals and fostering a culture that supports information-sharing and less formal departmental boundaries.

 Helping your teams work together to improve enrollment management results is what Enrollment Builders is all about.
 If you’d like to find out more about how we can help with your school’s marketing, recruitment, and retention efforts, call us at 513-518-7824, or request information here.